correlational

 52

-This big study looked at many people and found that lowering bad cholesterol by 1 unit (no matter if with statins or other pills that work the same way) cuts heart attacks and strokes by about 23%, just like the claim says.
+This big study looked at many patients and found that lowering LDL cholesterol by 1 unit (no matter if with statins or other similar drugs) cuts heart attack and stroke risk by about 23%, just like the claim says.

 Contradicting (0)